dmitrycello/yaglpp/docs/USAGE.md

 ![20.png](20.png)

 The application project may be used in one of the 4 platform configurations.
 In order to change the application platform configuration, it is necessary to set the six (6) project options under that configuration.
-One of the application Release platform configuration requires to set the [entry point](https://learn.microsoft.com/en-us/cpp/build/reference/entry-entry-point-symbol).
+The Release platform configuration requires to set the [entry point](https://learn.microsoft.com/en-us/cpp/build/reference/entry-entry-point-symbol), where as the Debug platform configuration is using _NODEFAULTLIB_ linker option, to suppress the warning appearing since the YAGL++ library is using only Release versions of external libraries, it saves a lot of disk space.

 - **_Debug x64 (EXE)_**:
 ```